 What Causes Mold and What Can I Do About It?April 8, 2020

 One of our major services here at Pro-Care Disaster Restoration Services is mold remediation.
 We are often asked what the dangers are and how the mold initially began.
-Our team has studied mold and its consequences on humans and have learned that it is a serious problem that needs to be dealt with whether you find it inside your home or business.
+Our team has studied mold and its consequences, and have learned that it is a serious problem that needs to be dealt with whether you find it inside your home or business.

 What is Mold?